From fractured content to flawless personalisation: 2025 consumer study insights.

 First, create a workflow that works for everyone.

-When marketing work is created, reviewed and tracked through disparate tools, processes slow to a halt.
-We’ve all been on a team where assets are manually uploaded, unnecessarily duplicated and reviewed over email or another static tool.
-As a result, work is difficult to align, hard to prioritise and sometimes misses the mark altogether.
+When marketing work is created, reviewed, and tracked through disparate tools, processes slow to a halt.
+We’ve all been on a team where assets are manually uploaded, unnecessarily duplicated, and reviewed over email or another static tool.
+As a result, work is difficult to align, hard to prioritise, and sometimes misses the mark altogether.

-On the other hand, when you bring together project and task management with social collaboration, real-time reporting and strategic planning, your teams can focus on what they do best — creating and delivering the experiences that drive real growth.
+On the other hand, when you bring together project and task management with social collaboration, real-time reporting, and strategic planning, your teams can focus on what they do best — creating and delivering the experiences that drive real growth.

 Power content supply chains with Workfront and GenStudio.

-With capabilities for real-time content generation, global localisation and culturalisation, teams can efficiently adapt messaging and creative assets across regions.
+With capabilities for real-time content generation, global localisation, and culturalisation, teams can efficiently adapt messaging and creative assets across regions.
 GenStudio for Performance Marketing also supports deep personalisation by supporting copy and image generation based on regional or brand guidelines for consistent, scalable execution across channels.
-The result is faster content velocity, improved campaign performance and seamless marketing experience from initial request to activation.
+The result is faster content velocity, improved campaign performance, and seamless marketing experience from initial request to activation.

 Prioritise — but be flexible about it.

-While demand for content has increased, it hasn’t got easier to meet that demand.
+While demand for content has increased, it hasn’t gotten easier to meet that demand.
 Creative teams are often overwhelmed with work requests while every stakeholder thinks their request is the most important.
 All this can make it hard to align the work with the organisation’s strategic goals, let alone accommodate the quick market pivots and evolving strategies that are necessary to keep customers engaged.

 The world of content moves fast and is always evolving.
-Which means it’s ever more important to work with tools that clearly connect the work back to the overarching strategy, allow iteration and flexibility and include real-time dashboards that track and measure progress across all major milestones.
+Which means it’s ever more important to work with tools that clearly connect the work back to the overarching strategy, allow iteration and flexibility, and include real-time dashboards that track and measure progress across all major milestones.

 Meet business goals and customer needs by delivering content at scale.